The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/3-promises.md

   * **`.then()`** — schedules a callback to run when a Promise resolves; Returning a value (or Promise) from `.then()` passes it to the next `.then()`.
   * **`.catch()`** — schedules a callback to run when a Promise rejects; used to handle errors in a chain.
 * **`Promise.all(arrayOfPromises)`** — returns a Promise that resolves when all given Promises resolve, with an array of their values; rejects if any of them reject.

+## Why Promises?

+In the last two lessons we focused on the **DOM**:
+* selecting elements with `querySelector`
+* responding to clicks and other events with `addEventListener`
+* creating and appending elements to build dynamic lists and interfaces.

+With these skills, you can build quite a lot!

+However, the final piece to building interactive frontend web applications is **fetching data from web APIs**.
+When our app requests data from a weather API, a list of products, or a user profile, the response comes back later—maybe in 100ms, maybe in a few seconds.

+The timing depends on internet speed and how many requests the API is receiving.
+We can't freeze the page until it arrives.
+We need a way to say "start this request" and then "when the response is here, run this code."
+That's exactly what **Promises** are for: they represent work that isn't done yet and let us schedule what to do when it succeeds or fails.
+So, before we can fetch data from an API, we need to learn how to use Promises.

+We'll also need to move on from using the `file://` protocol and start using development servers to build and test our applications.
+That's what we'll cover next.

+Once we've learned these two skills, we can start fetching from APIs!

 ## Synchronous vs. Asynchronous Functions and `setTimeout`